audunru/social-accounts/README.md

              * It's good practice to verify that the account does in fact belong to your company after the user has authorized with Google and returned to your application.
              */
             return 'company.com' === $providerUser->user['hd'];
         });
+        /*
+         * If you want to restrict who can add social accounts, you can define a "add-social-account" gate.
+         *
+         * If you don't define this gate, any authenticated user can add a social account.
+         */
+        Gate::define('add-social-account', function (User $user, ProviderUser $providerUser) {
+            /*
+             * isAdmin() is a hypothetical method you could define on your User model.
+             *
+             * In this case, only administrators would be allowed to add social accounts.
+             */
+            return $user->isAdmin();
+        });
         SocialAccounts::routes();
     }